-Of course, oftentimes as marketers, we won’t know how our good intentions will be perceived by others, especially during this sensitive and challenging time.
-That’s why one must always plan out their content marketing strategy carefully before running it.
+We won’t know how our good intentions will be perceived by others, especially during this challenging time.
+That’s why one must always plan out their content marketing strategy carefully.
 At the same time, respond quickly when it takes a different turn.

 How Can People Make the Most Out of Their Time While They Are in Self-Quarantine?

-With some of us having to halt our usual lifestyle of going out, some individuals have a hard time trying to think of what to do while they are stuck at home.
-And a lot of brands are taking advantage of that, using messaging that’s uniquely their identity to persuade their audience into using their service.
+With lifestyles grinding to a halt, some have a hard time thinking of what to do at home.
+And a lot of brands are taking advantage of that.

 You might have heard of TikTok, one of the most used social media applications today.
-Their ad campaign in the UK with a message called “A Little Brighter Inside” shows how people can spend their days making fun content inside their homes.
-It shows that it’s not only a way for people to connect with others but to make something and present it to the world in a way that makes it fun and entertaining.
+This UK ad shows how people can spend their days making fun content at home.
 It’s a person’s little ray of sunshine despite all that is happening around us today.
 And it’s fun without being tone-deaf.

-Another example of marketers showing their consumers what they can do during quarantine through video content is this ad by Apple.
-In the video, you can see people doing their hobbies, creating things at home while they are practicing physical distancing, and working.
+Another example of marketers showing their consumers what they can do is this Apple ad.
+In the video, you can see people doing their routines while practicing physical distancing.
 Some are taking online classes, others are teaching.
-Their message for this ad is “Creativity goes on” which implies the Apple products are the “heroes” or solutions to helping people create more content and connecting with others to share insights, services, and new ideas.
+This paints Apple products as helping people continue what they do.

-There are so many ways you can go about this, but what you should do is upload unique and relevant content consistently online, so you can continue to have your consumer’s interest.
+There are so many ways you can engage people in your content in quarantine.
+Just upload unique and relevant content consistently to keep your consumer’s interest.